Perturbation-theory informed integrators for cosmological simulations: Theory

 where

-Here, we used Einstein's sum convention and defined $\varphi_{,ij} := \partial_{{q}_i} \partial_{{q}_j} \varphi$; further, $\varphi_{\mathrm{ini}}$ is the gravitational potential for $a \to 0$.
+Here, we used Einstein's sum convention and defined $\varphi_{,ij} := \partial_{{q}_i} \partial_{{q}_j} \varphi$; further, $\varphi_{\mathrm{ini}}$ is the gravitational potential for $a \to 0$, and $\varphi^{(1)}$ and $\varphi^{(2)}$ are the potentials sourcing the 1LPT and 2LPT contributions to the displacement field, respectively.
 The \emph{Zel'dovich approximation} consists in neglecting second and higher-order contributions in $D^{+}(a)$ in Eqs.~\eqref{eq:2lpt_fastest_growing}.
 For $\Lambda$CDM cosmologies, the first-order time-dependent functions can be given in closed form as \citep{Chernin:2003,Demianski:2005}

 where $\lambda_0:= \Omega_\Lambda/\Omega_{\rm m}$, ${}_2{\rm F}_1$ is Gauss' hypergeometric function, and the EdS asymptotics is for $\Omega_{\rm m}=1,\Omega_{\Lambda}=0$.
 Note that we do not adopt here the usual normalisation that $D^+(a=1)=1$ so that the functions for EdS and $\Lambda$CDM agree for $a\ll1$.